 Discover different types of car stops!

 Street parking is a serious traffic issue observed nowadays.
-From leaving handbrakes unattended to hitting pedestrians by parking over sidewalks, parking spots are an increasingly dangerous place.
+Parking spots are increasingly dangerous, from leaving unattended handbrakes to hitting pedestrians by parking over sidewalks.

 Different materials for wheel stops